shamal9272/Task2_unemployment/README.md

 **## Objective**
 The objective of this project is to analyze unemployment rate data in India using Python.
-The analysis focuses on understanding unemployment trends, the impact of Covid-19, and differences across regions and areas (Rural vs Urban).
+The analysis focuses on understanding unemployment trends, the impact of Covid-19, differences across regions and areas (Rural vs Urban) and the difference of statewise unemployment.

 ---